 Everyone knows Ischgl as one of the top resorts of the Tirol in Austria to ski hard.
 But now its apres ski scene has just gone up a notch too… as you can now swap your post-ski glass of Champagne for the resort’s very own and highly coveted limited-edition gin.

 Ischgl gin first went into production at the start of the 2017/18 ski season with just 1000 bottles made.
+The plan is to have a different design each season.
 It made it into a handful of the resort’s bars earlier this year, and it’s taking Ischgl by storm.
 It’s also adopted the resort’s highly appropriate strapline “Relax if you can!”